Theresa May: Government Will Keep 'Triple Lock' on Pensions

 With all of the changes in legislation happening, and more planned for the near future, i.e. holiday pay, many businesses are choosing to outsource their payroll.
 The Chartered Institute of Payroll Professionals annual payslip statistics comparison report found that the rise in businesses outsourcing their payroll is likely the result of new and upcoming legislation, and also the added administrative burdens they bring.

-If running your payroll has become too time consuming, look no further than the IRIS Managed Payroll Service.
+If running your payroll has become too time consuming, you may want to consider payroll outsourcing (managed payroll).
+When it comes to reliable managed payroll services look no further than the IRIS Managed Payroll Service.
 Using our extensive payroll knowledge built-up over more than 35 years dealing with payroll, the service is compliant with the latest legislative changes.

 Outsourcing payroll enables you to remove the time constraints of payroll and lets you focus on running your business.
 Check out our handy payroll outsourcing calculator to see how much your business could save, or use the button below to request a call back to discuss the IRIS Managed Payroll Service.